Subscribe to RSS feeds Bulkowski Blog via RSS

 Often when I undertake a review, not only do I learn from it, but I get new ideas.
 Those ideas may lead to more profits or smaller losses.
 That is how I learn to improve my trading style.

-You cannot learn from your mistakes if you don’t know what you’re doing wrong.
+You cannot learn from your mistakes if you don't know what you're doing wrong.
 Reviewing your trades can help you identify the problem areas.
-This is especially true if the markets change.
-That will happen as markets switch from trending to trading range, bull to bear or bear to bull, volatility increases or decreases and any other factor that makes investing or trading a challenge.
+This is especially true when markets change.
+That will happen as markets switch from trending to trading range, bull to bear or bear to bull, volatility increases or decreases, and any other factor that makes investing or trading a challenge.

 If you review your trades, make note of what is working and what is falling behind.
 Change your trading style to the current market conditions and what you expect in the future.